gramineproject/graphene/Documentation/building.rst

 .. warning::

-   This module is a |~| quick-and-dirty hack with dangerous security hole (allows unauthorised local privilege escalation).
+   This module is a |~| quick-and-dirty hack with dangerous security hole (allows unauthorized local privilege escalation).
 "Do not use for production" is not a |~| joke.
 We use it only for testing on very old kernels where the patchset does not apply cleanly.